LarsIndus/meme-generator/README.md

 I slightly modified the code and added some additional features like speech recognition and random selection of an image.

 Save the images you want to use in the folder 'input'.
 As of now, only jpg is working (but can be easily extended).
-Some images are already added by me.
+Some images have already been added by me.

-The user can make inputs in the main.py file.
+To generate a meme, simply run main.py.
+You can change some of the values in this file:
 If SPEECH is set to False, the user will be asked to input text, otherwise Google Speech Recognition will be used.
 In case of voice input, you can set LANGUAGE accordingly.
 In both cases, the user is asked for input two times, where the first will be the text in the top line and the second in the bottom
 (as in a typical meme).

 The font can be changed but is already set to a typical meme font.

+There is a procedural version on the main branch and an oop version on the branch 'oop_version'.

 ### Spongebob Mode